 Now, 3K of memory is available but contiguous memory is only 2k.
 If the user tries to allocate 3K of memory, the allocation would fail, even 3K of memory is free.

 - If you have allocated the memory dynamically, some extra bytes are wasted because it reserves a bookkeeping to put the information of the allocated memory.
-So dynamic memory is beneficial when you need to allocate a large amount of memory.
+So dynamic memory allocation is beneficial when you need to allocate a large amount of memory.

-- If we do not use the dynamic properly (in the situation of shallow copy), it can cause of code crashing or unwanted result.
+- If we do not use the dynamic memory properly (in the situation of shallow copy), it can cause of code crashing or unwanted result.

 Let’s take an example,